PHP-GTK: Example

 The sample PHP-GTK 2 program instantiates a GtkWindow widget with the title "Hello World!", containing a GtkButton labelled "Click Me."
 When the button is pressed, the message "Hello again - The button was pressed!" is displayed on the console via the callback pressed.

 Deployment

 Several tools have sprung up that assist the simple deployment of PHP-GTK applications.
-PHP compilers such as PriadoBlender and Roadsend PHP (Currently only compatible with PHP-GTK 1, while latest snapshot includes PHP-GTK 2) enable the compilation of applications written in PHP-GTK to a standalone binary executable.
-Alan Knowles' PECL package, bcompiler, also allows compilation of PHP into bytecode to hide the source code.
+PHP compilers such as PriadoBlender and Roadsend PHP (Currently only compatible with PHP-GTK 1, while latest snapshot includes PHP-GTK 2) enable compiling applications written in PHP-GTK to a standalone binary executable.
+Alan Knowles' PHP Extension and Application Repository (PEAR) package, bcompiler, also allows compiling PHP into bytecode to hide the source code.